2019 PEBB open enrollment has begun. You have until November 30, 2018 to make changes to your coverage.

 Note: It may take up to 30 days to process the MetLife enrollment/change form.

-The PEBB Program must receive these forms no later than 60 days after your employer-paid coverage ends.
-If you enroll when eligible and pay premiums on time, insurance becomes effective on your retirement date.
+The PEBB Program must receive these forms no later than 60 days after your PEBB employee life insurance ends, or no later than 60 days after the date you leave public office if you are an elected or full-time appointed official.
+If you enroll when eligible and pay premiums on time, insurance becomes effective the first day of the month following the date your PEBB employee life insurance coverage ended.

 Deferring life insurance